 When flossing, make sure to get in between and under the teeth to gently scrape out all the plaque.
 We recommend using about 18 inches of waxed floss because regular floss tends to get stuck in the brackets and cause a mess.
 If it’s just taking to long, you can invest in a water flosser, which is a machine that spurts pressurized water between your teeth to remove debris.

+No, not for your mustache!
+We’re talking about the soft wax your orthodontist gives you to keep wires from hurting you.
 After you first get your braces, you may feel slight pain or soreness.
 That’s totally normal.
 It’s caused by the movement of the teeth being pushed or pulled by the wires and brackets.
 If you feel severe pain or experience bleeding, however, you’ll want to contact your orthodontist.

 You can usually get wax at most convenience stores or at the dentist’s office.
 If a certain wire is just too long to cover with wax, you can always ask your dentist to cut or adjust it.